camdlp/VRSpeechTrainer/README.md

 ### Using the Flask API

-The Flask API provides the backend functionality for VRSpeech.
+The Flask API provides the backend functionality for VR Speech.
 It runs on your local machine and communicates with the Unity application.
 To use the API, follow these steps:

 1. Make sure the Flask API is running.
 If not, start it by following the instructions in the [Installation](#installation) section.